vantibyte/docs/en/video/index.md

 ## For Uploaders / Streamers / Observers

 Configure your stream software as you normally would, but rather than streaming to a service such as Twitch or YouTube, select a Custom setting.
+Our ingest uses the same RTMP protocol as the usual streaming services.
 Enter the server name and stream key as shown in the format above:
 ![OBS Stream settings page, with the server name and stream key set](/assets/video/obsstream.png)